|(alemtuzumab) injection, for intravenous use||Rx only|

 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

 General information about the safe and effective use of LEMTRADA.

 This Medication Guide summarizes the most important information about LEMTRADA.
 If you would like more information, talk with your healthcare provider.
 You can ask your pharmacist or healthcare provider for information about LEMTRADA that is written for health professionals.

 For more information, go to www.LemtradaREMS.com or call Genzyme at 1-855-676-6326.

 Active ingredient: alemtuzumab

-Inactive ingredients: sodium chloride, dibasic sodium phosphate, potassium chloride, potassium dihydrogen phosphate, polysorbate 80, disodium edetate dihydrate, and water for injection.
+Inactive ingredients: dibasic sodium phosphate, disodium edetate dihydrate, polysorbate 80, potassium chloride, potassium dihydrogen phosphate, sodium chloride, and Water for Injection, USP.

 Manufactured and distributed by: